lstamaria/lstamaria.github.io/_posts/2019-06-19-statistical-learning-general-equation.md

 </div>
 -->

-I used the code below to produce the graph.
+I used the Python code below to produce the graph.

 ```python